opensquare-network/paid-qa/README.md

 The server provides apis for topics, supports, funds and resolves, check them under `packages/server/features` folder.

-It depends on [MongoDB](https://www.mongodb.com/) and related topics and instructions data are stored.
+It depends on [MongoDB](https://www.mongodb.com/) and related topics and interaction data are stored.
-All instructions data are signed with polkadot keys and submitted to blockchain, where topic contents are uploaded to IPFS too.
-We use [infura](https://infura.io/) as the IPFS service provider, so make sure to register an account and get the corresponding infura api token and secret key.
+All interaction data are signed with polkadot keys and submitted to blockchain, where topic contents are uploaded to IPFS too.
+We use [infura](https://infura.io/) as the IPFS service provider, so make sure to register an account, create an IPFS project and get the corresponding infura project id and secret.

 This package also depends on the `node-api` package to fetch on-chain info.
 So don't forget to config the required `NODE_API_ENDPOINT` environment variable.